Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Analytic solution for orbital elements at high eccentricity

 \subsubsection{Three examples with $\Gamma =0.235$}

 Next we consider some examples with a different value of $\Gamma$.
 To achieve this we replace the Kepler potential with a Hernquist potential $\Phi(r) = -G\mathcal{M}(b+r)^{-1}$, where the total mass $\mathcal{M}=10^5M_\odot$ and the scale radius $b=1$pc.
 (The outer orbit still has $\rp=0.4$pc and $\ra=0.6$pc, but will now fill a 2D annulus rather than forming a closed ellipse --- see Paper I).
 As a result we find $\Gamma = 0.235$.
-This is close enough to $\Gamma=1/5$ that $\sigma$ and $\kappa$ attain large values, putting our analytical solutions to a demanding test.
+Also in this case both $\sigma$ and $\kappa$ attain large values, putting our analytical solutions to a demanding test.

 In Figure \ref{fig:Hern_a50} we integrate exactly the same system as in Figure \ref{fig:Kep_a50} except for this replacement of the potential --- in particular, we again take $a_0 = 50$AU.
-We see that this puts the binary in the weak GR regime $\epspibytwo < \epsGR < \epsweak$ (as in Figure \ref{fig:Kep_a30}), but owing to the proximity of $\Gamma$ to $1/5$ the value of $\sigma$ is much larger than unity (unlike in Figure \ref{fig:Kep_a30}).
+We see that this puts the binary in the weak GR regime $\epspibytwo < \epsGR < \epsweak$ (as in Figure \ref{fig:Kep_a30}), but that $\sigma$ is much larger than unity (unlike in Figure \ref{fig:Kep_a30}).
 One consequence of this is that the analytic approximation to $\log_{10}(1-e)$ fails rather early on, with significant errors by the time $e$ falls below $0.99$ (Figure \ref{fig:Hern_a50}b).
 Despite this, the analytic approximations to $\omega(t)$ and $\Omega(t)$ are still excellent (panels (c)-(f)).
 This is because $\omega$ and $\Omega$ are sensitive only to the eccentricity behaviour at the very peak --- they change very rapidly over the interval $-2.2 < t/t_\mathrm{min}' < 2.2$ (panels (c) and (e)), but are almost constant the rest of the time.
 Thus, as long as $j(t)$ is captured well near the very peak eccentricity, as it is in panel (a), the analytic solutions for $\omega$, $\Omega$ work well despite assumption (II) being broken.

 In Figure \ref{fig:Hern_a40} we investigate the same system except with $a_0$ reduced to $40$AU.
 The binary is still in the weak GR regime but only just so, violating assumption (II).
 It also has $\sigma \gg 1$ like it did in Figure \ref{fig:Hern_a50}, violating assumption (III).
 We see that the analytic fit to $\log_{10}(1-e)$ is quite poor even at the very peak (panel (a)).
 Interestingly though, the evolution of $\omega$ (panel (d)) is reproduced rather accurately, highlighting how sensitive $\omega(t)$ is to the value of peak eccentricity $j_{\rm min}$ (see equation (\ref{eq:om_jump})), and how insensitive it is to anything else.
 However, the evolution of $\Omega(t)$ is not reproduced very well.
 The same conclusions hold for Figure \ref{fig:Hern_a35}, in which we have reduced the semimajor axis further to $a_0=35$AU, putting the binary squarely in the moderate GR regime (so that both assumptions (II) and (III) are broken).